ZainNasrullah/computer-vision-deep-learning-intro-papers/README.md

-# Machine Learning in Computer Vision Paper List
+# Machine Learning in Computer Vision

-The list of assigned papers and some brief notes can be found below.
-Each week, two of the assigned papers are also briefly reviewed.
+Interested in learning about deep learning and computer vision?
+Read some cool papers!
+As part of CSC2548 at the University of Toronto, we read the papers in this repository.
+The list and some brief notes can be found below.
+Each week, two of the assigned papers were also reviewed.

 *Notes about the repository:*
-1. The number preceding each filename denotes which week it was assigned.
+1. The number preceding each filename denotes which week it was assigned. e.g (Week - PaperName.pdf)
-2. All papers are annotated with highlights identifying bits that I found important.
+2. Every pdf in the Papers folder is annotated with color highlights identifying ideas that I found important in understanding the papers. s
 **Update 2018/10/19**: I realized that I never finished uploading things here!
 All weeks have now been added.
-See the reading list below.

 ## Week 1
 **DeepLab Semantic Image Segmentation with CNN Atrous Convolution CRF (May, 2017) (Reviewed)**